The Misguided Exile of Nuclear Power - Emagazine.com

 On March 11, 2011, power supply and cooling to three reactors was disabled following an earthquake and tsunami, causing a partial meltdown of all three.
 Although 154,000 Japanese citizens were evacuated from a 12-mile exclusion zone around the power station as a precaution, radiation exposure beyond the station grounds itself was limited.
 There was no major public exposure, and no deaths from radiation, however Fukushima prefecture counted 1,368 deaths related to the Fukushima plant accident.
 The cause was mainly displacement of the sick and elderly while in temporary housing and shelters, degraded living conditions, and separation from support networks.

-There are 60 nuclear power plants in the US and 450 worldwide that have been operating for decades without incident.
+There are 60 nuclear power plants in the U.S. and 450 worldwide that have been operating for decades without incident.
 Exaggerated reporting about these accidents has caused the safety concern in the public’s mind about nuclear energy to be greatly magnified.
 Surprisingly, coal presents a far greater risk of exposure to radioactivity.

 2. Fossil Fuels are More Dangerous than Nuclear: